cyclus/cyclus.github.com/source/cep/cep30.rst

-The DRE of the current version of CYCLUS handles the cost of materials being traded in a way which was always intended to be expanded upon as discussed in the Supply-Demand Framework section of CEP 18.
-This CEP references moving the Supply-Demand from being requester based to being supplier based, with more considerations for economics.
-As a part of moving the DRE in that direction, it is necessary to add economic-based elements to
+The DRE of the current version of CYCLUS handles the cost of materials being traded in a way which was always intended to be expanded upon as discussed in the Supply-Demand Framework section of [CEP 18](https://fuelcycle.org/cep/cep18.html).
+In particular, that CEP suggests that the introduction of economic concepts could allow the supplier to have more influence over the preferences of particular trading paths.
+As a part of moving the DRE in that direction, it is necessary to add economic parameters to
-the definitions of the Region, Institution, and Facility in such a way as to allow them to interact with each other economically.
+the definitions of the Region, Institution, and Facility in such a way as to allow them to interact with each other to combine these parameters in meaningful ways.
 The proposal for doing so is to add sub-classes to each which will act as a method of communicating economic information between layers of the simulation.